 Ductless Heat Pump Installation in Gaithersburg, MD

-If you’re interested in ductless heat pump installation for your Gaithersburg, MD home, Michael Bonsby Heating & Air Conditioning can help.
+If you’re interested in ductless heat pump installation for your Gaithersburg, MD home, Michael Bonsby HVAC & Plumbing can help.
 This type of heating is especially recommended for those looking to:

 Replace or supplement existing zoned heating units—such as electric baseboards.
 A single ductless heat pump can be used to heat the most important areas of your Gaithersburg area home, and existing electric baseboards can be used to heat bedrooms and bathrooms.